Hellmann-Lab/gRNA-design/README.md

 - An interactive plot of cross-species regulatory network conservation is displayed to aid the choice of TFs.
 Mouse over data points to find out which are the TFs with the most conserved/diverged regulons.

-#### Genome
+### Genome

 For each gene, gRNAs were designed in both the human (hg38) and the cyno (macFas6) genome.
 Choose a genome to decide which design should be displayed.

-#### Include Horlbeck design?
+### Include Horlbeck design?

 If set to yes, the gRNAs from *Horlbeck et al., 2016* (lifted over from hg19 to hg38) are also displayed in the hg38 genome alongside our own design.

-#### Padding for genomic region
+### Padding for genomic region

 The number of bps to display on both sides of the promoter region for the chosen TF on the Gviz plot.

-### Output

-#### TF characteristics
+## Output - TF characteristics

+### Expression in iPSCs

-  - **Expression in iPSCs:** The same histogram as before, with the expression of the chosen TF marked in red.
+The same histogram as before, with the expression of the chosen TF marked in red.

+### Module robustness

-  - **Module robustness:** The same histogram as before, with the robustness measure of the chosen TF marked in red.
+The same histogram as before, with the robustness measure of the chosen TF marked in red.

+### Cross-species conservation:

-  - **Cross-species conservation:** Preservation of overall connectedness (density) and connectivity patterns (connectivity) between human and cyno based on the early neural differentiation lineage in the NPC differentiation and EB data.
-Detailed steps:
+Conservation of the TF regulons between human and cyno based on the early neural differentiation lineage in our unpublished scRNA-seq data.
+We considered two aspects of conservation, originally described in [Langfelder et al, 2008](#4):

-    1. integrate the NPC differentiation data and the neural lineage of the EB data
-    2. keep only iPS cells and the early stage of differentiation
-    3. infer clonewise networks
-    4. calculate average network and based on this, get the pruned regulons of the TFs
-    5. calculate the Z-density for all human/cyno clones and the Z-connectivity for all human-human/cyno-cyno clone pairs
-    6. test density-based conservation: perform two-sided t-tests to determine if there is a significant difference between the Z-denisties of human clones and the Z-densities of cyno clones
-    7. test connectivity-based conservation: perform one-sided t-tests to determine if  Z-connectivities of within-species clone pairs are significantly higher than the Z-connectivities of across-species clone pairs
-    8. in both cases, the p-value of the t-test is a measure of conservation, with a lower value meaning stronger divergence
+  1. Density: Does a module that is well-connected in one species also stay well-connected in another species?
+  2. Connectivity: Do interaction patterns inferred within the module if we compare them across biological replicates from the same species?

+### TFBS motifs

-  - **TFBS motifs:** TFBS motif logos based on the information content matrices for each annotated motif of the TF.
+TFBS motif logos based on the information content matrices for each annotated motif of the TF.
 The full-length information contents are displayed below the plot.

+### Protein sequence conservation

-  - **Protein sequence conservation:** Mean phastCons score of the TF CDS based on multiple alignments of 29 primate genome sequences to the human genome (phastCons30way).
+Mean phastCons score of the TF CDS based on multiple alignments of 29 primate genome sequences to the human genome (phastCons30way).
 The histogram shows the distribution of the meanCons scores of all genes in the drop-down menu, the score of the chosen TF is marked in red.

+### Functional annotation

-  - **Functional annotation:** Annotated GO terms for the chosen TF.
+Annotated GO terms for the chosen TF.
 Terms describing TF activity or DNA binding and terms that are not end nodes in the GO hierarchy were excluded.

-  - **Paralogs:** Primate- and human-specific paralog from the BioMart database.
+### Primate- and human-specific paralogs

+Paralogs from the BioMart database.

-#### gRNA selection
+## Output - gRNA selection

 ## References
 <a id="1">[1]</a>
 Horlbeck, M. A., Gilbert, L. A., Villalta J. E. *et al*.
 (2016). **Compact and highly active next-generation libraries for CRISPR-mediated gene repression and activation** *eLife* **5**:e19760.

+<a id="2">[2]</a>
+Castro-Mondragon J. A., Riudavets-Puig R., Rauluseviciute I. *et al*.
+(2022) **JASPAR 2022: the 9th release of the open-access database of transcription factor binding profiles** *Nucleic Acids Research* **50**:D165–D173.

+<a id="3">[3]</a>
+Madsen J. G. S., Rauch A., Van Hauwaert E. L. *et al*.
+(2018) **Integrated analysis of motif activity and gene expression changes of transcription factors** *Genome Res.* **28**:243-255.

+<a id="4">[4]</a>
+Langfelder P., Luo R., Oldham M. C., Horvath S. (2008) **Is my network module preserved and reproducible?** *PLoS Comput Biol*. **7**:e1001057